Bethany History

 2005

-- January 1 – A new Constitution approved by the Bethany membership takes effect.
-It is introduced to ensure church programmes are pursued and coordinated more effectively by reorganizing the committee structure into three new commissions and placing them under the supervision of the Church Council, composed of the 12 Deacons and the Moderator.
+- January 1 – A new Constitution takes effect, reorganizing the committee structure into three new commissions under the supervision of the Church Council.

 2009

-- After 20 years as a Christian outreach centre, Centrepointe House is transferred to the administration of the Matthew House charity to be used as a home for refugees.
+- After 20 years as a Christian outreach centre, Centrepointe House is transferred to the Matthew House charity to be used as a home for refugees.

 2012

-- April 29 – We celebrated our 60th Anniversary with a special service with 188 people attending, followed by a meal in the gym.
-Many old friends make a special trip to join the celebration.
+- April 29 – 60th Anniversary celebrated with a special service attended by 188 people, followed by a meal in the gym.

 “…where do we want to go in the next 60 years?
-Where will we be in 2027 when we celebrate 75 years.
-My hope as we travel with God, is that we are firmly trusting that God is guiding our steps.
-I trust that God will provide us with the strength to go the distance.
-I lean heavily on the knowledge that Jesus often said this: ““”Do not be afraid.”””
-(Matthew 10:26, 28; 28:5, 10; Luke 12:4, 12:32)
+Where will we be in 2027 when we celebrate 75 years?
+My hope as we travel with God is that we are firmly trusting that God is guiding our steps.
+I lean heavily on the knowledge that Jesus often said: ‘Do not be afraid.’
+(Matthew 10:26)”

 2020